 - (1) Proceed with an investigation under the Disciplinary Resolution process.
-This will occur when a complainant requests an investigation, where the Title IX Coordinator determines that an investigation must be pursued even when a complainant requests that no investigation be pursued, or where Alternative Resolution is not appropriate or available. - (2) Proceed with Alternative Resolution.
+This will occur when a complainant requests an investigation and the Title IX Coordinator determines it is appropriate; when the Title IX Coordinator determines that an investigation must be pursued even when a complainant requests that no investigation be pursued, or when Alternative Resolution is not appropriate or available. - (2) Proceed with Alternative Resolution.
 This will always require the consent of the complainant.
-The consent of the respondent is also required when the form of resolution involves the respondent. - (3) If outside the scope of this policy, refer the matter to another appropriate office or department for resolution under the relevant policy.
+The consent of the respondent is also required when the form of resolution involves the respondent. - (3) If outside the scope of this policy, refer the matter to another appropriate office or department for resolution under the relevant policy. - (4) Close the report with the option to re-open it at another time if the complainant requests resolution or if the University subsequently determines there is a need to further investigate the alleged misconduct.
+This option could include notifying the respondent of the alleged misconduct.
+The level of detail shared will be at the discretion of the Title IX Coordinator.
+In these instances, the respondent will not be required to make a statement or accept/deny responsibility for the alleged conduct.